zimul8r/Cortex-Plus-Heroic/README.md

 ## The `NPC` Page

 The `NPC` page works the same as the `Build/Create` page, and is a legacy function to support early adopters who have already built a bunch of NPCs with a previous version.
 Originally, I did not allow multiple dice in the traits, which are required for the Affiliations of Large Scale Threats and Mob NPCs.
 I had added a multiplier entry in front of the Affiliation dice to allow these.
 This is no longer necessary, since the standard sheet now allows up to 5 dice in a trait, but the `NPC` page is included so NPC characters built previously do not require conversion to use.
 Also, since the NPC page allows arbitrarily large numbers of Affiliation dice, it can still be used for NPCs with 6 or more dice in an Affiliation.
-Edits to the `NPC` page can modify the `Build/Create` page entries, and should not be used if the `Build/Create` or `Classic` pages are to be used in play.
+Edits to the `NPC` page can modify the `Build/Create` page entries for that character, and should not be used if the `Build/Create` or `Classic` pages are to be used in play.

 # Plot Points and Temporary Trait Dice (Stress, Complications, etc.)

 In my games, we don't use the character sheets to manage plot points and temporary traits like stress.
 We do these with the Roll20 card decks.
 We use 2 decks.

-The first is our Plot Points deck.
+The first is our **Plot Points Deck**.

 The cards have the Avengers logo front and back and the deck is an infinite supply of them.